Yukon Flats Exploration

 History of the Yukon Flats exploration

-These agreements were signed for potential oil and gas opportunities, and to provide additional Native land for traditional activities.
-The purpose of these agreements was to maximize economic benefits from the oil and gas industry and mitigate possible impacts with an additional private land base for traditional subsistence activities.
+These agreements were signed for potential oil and gas opportunities and to provide additional Native land for traditional activities.
+The purpose of these agreements was to maximize economic benefits from the oil and gas industry and prioritize additional private land base for traditional subsistence activities.

 Our early leadership made thoughtful land selections guided by an understanding of resource potential, traditional use, and community needs.
 These selections were rooted in creating jobs, supporting regional economies, and ensuring long-term benefits for Doyon and our village corporations through responsible natural resource management.
 This foundation has positioned us to capitalize on today’s opportunities.